Welcome to the SETAC North America Chemistry Interest Group!

 Carla Ng, University of Pittsburgh, Pittsburgh, Pennsylvania, USA

-Gabrielle Black, University of California Davis, Sacramento, California, USA
+Gabrielle (Gabbie) Black, University of California Davis, Sacramento, California, USA

 The Chemistry Interest Group currently supports several chemistry related sessions at the SETAC North America annual meeting as well as a travel award for an environmental chemistry leader, new to SETAC, to present at the conference.
 The ChemIG is engaged in an effort to develop joint activities on a regional basis with other chemistry related organizations (such as the ACS) to further our outreach within the chemistry community.